-Saturated and Trans fatty acids found in meat and dairy products have been linked to high risk of Type-2 diabetes [2,4,7].
+Saturated fatty acids and trans-fatty acids found in meat and dairy products have been linked to a high risk of type-2 diabetes [2,4,7].

 A report published to understand the link between meat consumption and diabetes risk concluded that the fatty acids found in animal products can have an adverse metabolic effect on insulin sensitivity [4,7].

 Clarified butter or Ghee used for cooking in India and other South Asian countries, has an extremely high trans fatty acid content to the level of 50% .

 The report inferred high consumption of animal products as well as refined grains as the major reasons for the diabetic epidemic in Asia [2,4].